-The rate of shingles presentations to sentinel GPs increased above the baseline level in the past week.
-There were no chickenpox presentations (Figure 17).
+Shingles presentation to sentinel GPs decreased in the past week and there were no chickenpox presentations (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks of 2022